 Let’s keep it basic for our younger scientists.
 Physics is all about energy and matter and the relationship they share with one another.
 Like all sciences, physics is all about solving problems and figuring out why things do what they do.
 Kids are great for questioning everything anyway.

 Encourage your kids to make predictions, discuss observations, and re-test their ideas if they don’t get the desired results the first time.
 Science always includes an element of mystery that kids naturally love to figure out!
-Learn more about using the scientific method with young kids here.
+Learn more about using the scientific method for kids here,.

 WHY IS SCIENCE SO IMPORTANT?